maitreyaranade/gitbook-pub-md/ProgrammingLanguages/HDL/basics.md

 - It resembles an ordinary computer programming language, such as C, but is specifically oriented to describing hardware structures and the behavior of logic circuits.
 - It can be used to represent logic diagrams, truth tables, Boolean expressions, and complex abstractions of the behavior of a digital system.
+- HDL jas a notion of time.
+- HDLs support concurrency.

 > In the public domain, there are two standard HDLs that are supported by the IEEE: **VHDL** and **Verilog**.

 - VHDL is a Department of Defense–mandated language.
 (The V in VHDL stands for the first letter in VHSIC, an acronym for very high-speed integrated circuit.)